Second-City-Prints/wearescp/confirmation_resend.md

     <!---->
     <div id="guide">
         <div id="orderdirections">
             <p>Placed an order and didn't receive your confirmation email?
-Enter the following information to have your confirmation sent again:</p>
+Enter the following information to have it sent again:</p>
             <ol>
                 <li>Your email address used for checkout</li>
                 <li>The date you placed your order</li>